pinterestPinterestamazonAmazoninstagramInstagram

 Ingredient notes

-• Oat flour keeps muffins soft with a mild whole-grain flavor.
+• Oat flour gives the muffins a soft whole-grain texture and mild flavor.

 Step-by-step